Shreyas2409/FoodApp/README.md

 ### 4. Factory Pattern
 * **Purpose:** Provides an interface for creating objects in a superclass but allows subclasses to alter the type of objects that will be created.
-* **Implementation:** The `FoodItemFactory` (`com.example.designpatterns.patterns.factory.FoodItemFactory`) is responsible for creating different types of `FoodItem` objects (like Pizza, Burger, etc.) based on a string input.
+* **Implementation:** The `FoodItemFactory` (`com.example.foodapp.patterns.factory.FoodItemFactory`) is responsible for creating different types of `FoodItem` objects (like Pizza, Burger, etc.) based on a string input.
 This removes the instantiation logic from the client (the `OrderFacade`), making it easy to add new food types without changing the facade's code.

 ### 5. Decorator Pattern
 * **Purpose:** Attaches additional responsibilities to an object dynamically.